Payment Options After Conviction

 Fairfax, VA 22038

-If you wish to pay by phone with your credit or debit card, you may call (703) 246-3764 between 6:00 AM - 6:30 PM, Monday-Friday and most Saturdays from 7:30 a.m. -1:30 p.m.
+If you wish to pay by phone with your credit or debit card using VISA, MASTERCARD or DISCOVER, you may call (703) 246-3764 between 6:00 AM - 6:30 PM, Monday-Friday and most Saturdays from 7:30 a.m. -1:30 p.m.
 Follow the prompts to key in your summons or case number and credit or debit card information.

 A 4% convenience fee will be added to the amount due on all credit or debit card payments.